Skip to main content

 • Delete the text.
 Do not click any link.

-• Call your utility directly using the number on a past paper bill — never a number from the text.
+• Call your utility directly using the number on a past paper bill.
+Never use a number from the text.

 • Report the text to your county's Scam Squad or to ReportFraud.ftc.gov.